Beginning the Application Process

 Submit Your Application via LSAC

 We require candidates to register with LSAC’s LLM Credential Assembly Service (LLM CAS) and submit their applications via LSAC.
-This offers candidates like you an efficient way to apply to multiple law schools at the same time.
+This offers you an efficient way to apply to multiple law schools at the same time.

 LSAC recommends creating an account and registering for LLM CAS at least six weeks before your first application deadline.

 Once you create an LSAC account, you will be able to access the Michigan Law graduate application form starting September 1.
+After you submit your application on LSAC’s website, LSAC will forward your materials to us automatically.

 How to Apply

-For admission to the LLM class for the 2023-24 academic year, candidates may begin submitting applications on September 1, 2022.
+For admission to the LLM class for the 2025-26 academic year, candidates may begin submitting applications on September 1, 2024.

-Our application deadline is January 15, 2023.
+Our application deadline is January 15, 2025.

 Completing Your Application